How much is a Saraz Hand Pan?

 We recommend that you keep your Saraz in the bag as long as it is dry and not damp in any way.
 Otherwise, you can keep it in a dry place where it cannot be easily damaged from falling or something else falling on it.

 Yes!
-We now offer Flykit plastic inserts for Medium and Large Evatek carrying cases.
+We now offer Medium and Large Aviotek carrying cases by Hard Case Technologies.

 Yes, details on flying with handpans can be found here.